 Our system is running out of steam: it is necessary to offer virtuous and sustainable alternatives.
 To do this, individuality will not be required.
 We need a collective awakening, especially from the most powerful.
 Today, it is clear that the financial sector - through its economic strength and influence - must take responsibility for creating a more inclusive society and a more just world.
 It is no longer just a question of defining ever larger margins and striving for ever more frenetic growth, the stake is also elsewhere.
 It is time to take into account the creation of social value beyond the economic imperative.

 Fortunately, we are seeing trends that are going in the right direction in recent years.
-I am thinking in particular of the words of Jean-Laurent Bonnafé, director general manager of BNP Paribas which underlined, a few months ago, that: “the capacity to generate a profit is no longer the only indicator of the company's success ”.
-Or to Larry Fink, President and CEO of BlackRock who decided to include sustainability as their “standard forinvestment“.
+I am thinking in particular of the words of Jean-Laurent Bonnafé, director general manager of BNP Paribas who underlined, a few months ago, that: "the ability to generate a profit is no longer the sole indicator of business success.
+Or to Larry Fink, President and CEO of BlackRock who decided to enshrine sustainability as their "standard ininvestment“.
 Such remarks would have been unimaginable a few years ago.

 This realization makes me optimistic.
 It suffices to connect this goodwill with adapted solutions to better distribute our collective resources and respond to the challenges facing us.
 Such was the conviction instilled at Epic, foundation created six years ago and which fights to change the trajectory of disadvantaged young people.
 In order to remove the obstacles to solidarity and sharing, we provide both individuals and businesses with tools to optimize their generosity.